Mahmud Shah II: Invasion of Timur

-During Nasiruddin Mahmud's reign in 1398, Timur the Chagatai ruler invaded India.
+During Nasiruddin Mahmud's reign in 1398, Timur Barlas the Trans-oxanian ruler invaded India.
 They clashed in a decisive battle near Delhi.
 Timur eventually won and entered the city where he then massacred the population.
 He obtained a substantial number of treasures from the Delhi court that was accumulated by the Turco-Afghan predecessors over a period of 192 years (1206 CE-1398 CE).
 Soon after the invasion by Timur, the Tughlaq dynasty fell into decline and eventually came to an end.
 The Timurids took much of the wealth away from Delhi such as gold back to their capital of Samarkand.
 This resulted in the significant weakening of the Delhi Sultanate and many regions of the sultanate began to declare their independence such as the Gujarat Sultanate under Muzaffar Shah I in Gujarat, the Khokhars under Shaikha Khokhar in Punjab, the Bengal Sultanate under Ghiyasuddin Azam Shah in Bengal, the Jaunpur Sultanate under Malik Sarwar in Awadh and Mewat State under Khanzada Bahadur Khan in Mewat.
 Due to these regions breaking away, the Delhi Sultanate shrunk significantly and began to weaken.